Permutation-generated maps between Dyck paths: Statistics preserved by the bijections

 The theorem above implies that the statistics $u_{a,k}$ and $h_k$ are distributed identically.

 \begin{corollary} Let $a,k\in [2n]$ and $\ell \in [n]$.
 We have the following enumeration identity:

 \end{corollary}

-\begin{proof} The result follows from the bijection $\sigma^{(a,k)}(\cdot)$ defined in Theorem \ref{StatsLemma}. \end{proof} Note that \eqref{eq1} does not depend on $a$.
-This means that the number of paths with certain number of unpaired steps among any $k$ consecutive (circular) steps is always the same.
+\begin{proof} The result follows from the bijectivity of $\sigma(\cdot)$ defined in Theorem \ref{StatsLemma}. \end{proof} Note that \eqref{eq2} does not depend on $a$.
+This means that the number of Dyck paths with certain number of unmatched steps among any $k$ consecutive (circular) steps is always the same.

-\begin{remark} The right-hand side of \eqref{eq1} has a closed form
+\begin{remark} The right-hand side of \eqref{eq2} has a closed form

-with the convention that $\binom{n}{i} = 0$ if $i\notin\mathbf{Z}$.
+with the convention that $\binom{n}{i} = 0$ if $i\notin\mathbb{Z}$.
 The value above can be easily derived by considering the condition $h_k(P)=\ell$ as a path $P$ that is forced to pass through a particular point. \end{remark}

 Theorem \ref{StatsLemma} also implies another correspondence between two other statistics in $\mathcal{D}_n$.
 For any $P\in \mathcal{D}_n$ and $a\in [2n]$, let $h(P)$ be the height of the highest peak in $P$.
-The distribution of the number of paths with statistic $h$ is well known, for example one could consult OEIS \href{https://oeis.org/A080936}{A080936} \cite{sloane2003line}.
+The distribution of the number of Dyck paths with statistic $h$ is well-known, for example one could consult OEIS \href{https://oeis.org/A080936}{A080936} \cite{sloane2003line}.
 Obviously, $h(P)=\max\limits_{k\in[2n]}h_k(P)$.
-Similarly, define The following corollary shows that $u_{\max}^{(a)}$ and $h$ are equidistributed. \begin{corollary} Let $P\in \mathcal{D}_n$ and $a\in [2n]$ be arbitrary, then for all $\ell\in n$
+Similarly, define The following corollary shows that $u_{\max}^{(a)}$ and $h$ are equidistributed. \begin{corollary} Let $P\in \mathcal{D}_n$ and $a\in [2n]$ be arbitrary, then for all $\ell\in n$,

-\end{corollary} \begin{proof} Consider the permutation $\sigma^{(a)}\in S_{2n}$ with $\sigma_k^{(a)}:=a+k-1$.
-Thus $\sigma^{(a)}$ satisfies the condition mentioned in the proof of Theorem \ref{StatsLemma} for any $k\in [2n]$.
+\end{corollary} \begin{proof} Consider the permutation $\sigma \in S_{2n}$ with $\sigma_k=a+k-1$.
+Thus $\sigma$ satisfies the condition mentioned in the proof of Theorem \ref{StatsLemma} for any $k\in [2n]$.
 The result follows directly from this. \end{proof}

 \begin{exmp} To illustrate Corollary \ref{lastcor}, we list the the values of $u_{\max}^{(a)}$ for $n=3$ below.

 \end{exmp}